 Robert Reid, Reid between the lines, 2017

-The Blyth Festival is a community based professional theatre that endeavors to enrich the lives of its audience by producing and developing plays that give voice to both the region and the country.
+The Blyth Festival is a community-based professional theatre that endeavours to enrich the lives of its audience by producing and developing plays that give voice to both the region and the country.

 to provide interest in and the study of the arts generally, and literature, drama, and music in particular;